In the guide

 Aren't trading standards services just there to protect consumers rather than businesses?

-Primary Authority and Home Authority are schemes run by local authorities to offer advice to businesses.
-For more information see 'Primary Authority & Home Authority'.Back to top
+Primary Authority is a scheme run by local authorities to offer advice to businesses.
+For more information see 'Primary Authority'.Back to top

 The Department for Business, Energy and Industrial Strategy (BEIS, which was known as the Department of Business, Innovation and Skills at the time) has produced detailed guidance on how the Consumer Rights Act 2015 affects trading standards officers' powers: Investigatory Powers of Consumer law Enforcers: Guidance for Businesses on the Consumer Rights Act 2015.